-- 1. ANY two group HMIS trainings annually - 2.
+- 1. Any two group HMIS trainings annually - 2.
 One Privacy and Security Group training annually - 3.
-Ad-Hoc trainings presented by RICH related to database updates, changes in software or reporting, etc.
+Ad-Hoc trainings presented by RICEH related to database updates, changes in software or reporting, etc.

-Group trainings are offered by RICH on a monthly basis and on demand.
+Group trainings are offered by RICEH on a monthly basis and on demand.
 Trainings are provided at no cost to users.

-At the discretion of the HMIS Lead or RICoC, it may be determined that a user needs to be retrained and/or that access to HMIS shall be limited until sufficient training can be provided to the user to ensure successful participation in HMIS as to not affect system data quality.
+At the discretion of the HMIS Lead, HMIS Agency Manager, or RI CoC, it may be determined that a user needs to be re- trained and/or that access to HMIS shall be limited until sufficient training can be provided to the user to ensure successful participation in HMIS as to not affect system data quality.

-G. HMIS End-User Agreement
+HMIS End-User Agreement

-Agencies must ensure that each HMIS user signs an "End-User Agreement" which is signed by the End User, a witness, and the Executive Director (or his/her designee) of the Participating Agency.
+All new end users are required to electronically sign the "End User Agreement" through HMIS as soon as they successfully login and sign once per year.
 By signing the agreement, the End User confirms that they understand and will comply with the full scope of HMIS privacy policies, policies regarding access to HMIS, and this document.

-H. Data Quality
+Data Quality

-In accordance with the HUD Data and Technical Standards, End Users and Agency Administrators will familiarize themselves with the HMIS Data Quality and Monitoring Plan, enter data according to HMIS and HUD Standards and cooperate fully with Program Managers and HMIS Staff in correcting aberrations from these standards.
+In accordance with the HUD Data and Technical Standards, End Users and Agency Manager will familiarize themselves with the HMIS Data Quality and Monitoring Plan, enter data according to HMIS and HUD Standards and cooperate fully with Program Managers and HMIS Staff in correcting aberrations from these standards.

-I. Maintenance of On-Site Computer Equipment
+Maintenance of On-Site Computer Equipment